Articles in Featuring Felines are written by

 There aren't enough rodents now to provide all their food requirements, so they are fed fish, liver or meat and a special mixture of cereals and milk prepared by the kitchen.
 Food and water bowls are to be found in many places.
 A number of volunteers help to care for the cats, but there are also three women who have full-time jobs looking after them; they are devoted to the animals and know all their names.
 'Cats are a part of our life,' says one.
 'They amuse people and make a nice atmosphere for us.'
 The basement also provides the heated quarters where the cats spend much of their time in winter to avoid the bitter Russian weather outside.

-There's an interesting account of the body of museum volunteers, including a photo of some of them standing by a notice proclaiming 'Caution!
+There was an account (now archived) of the body of museum volunteers, including a small photo of some of them standing by a notice proclaiming 'Caution!
 Cats!' and including a cat, of course!
 Reader Tom Nelson kindly sent us a photo of that sign (above left).
 The image top left of a volunteer holding a cat outside the Hermitage in winter is by Sergei Grachev of the St Petersburg Times.

 If you would like to comment please contact me,